Interesting mechanics and unusual narration.

 Pixonic studio producer Anatoly Shestov launched a thread in his twitter, in which he talked about little-known games with which it would be useful to familiarize those involved in game design

 At the time of this writing, Shestov listed 14 games.
 At the same time, the original tweet has 102 likes.
-With the permission of the author, DTF publishes a compilation.
+With the permission of the author, publishes a compilation.

 Renowned Explorers: International Society

 What: squad management TBS , which is not ashamed to let the child play.